facebook/react/compiler/README.md

 cargo test
 ```

-The majority of our tests will (should) live in the `forget_fixtures` crate, which is a test-only crate that runs compilation end-to-end with snapshot
+The majority of our tests will (should) live in the `react_fixtures` crate, which is a test-only crate that runs compilation end-to-end with snapshot
 tests.
 To run just these tests use:

 ```
 # quiet version
-cargo test -p forget_fixtures
+cargo test -p react_fixtures

 # without suppressing stdout/stderr output
-cargo test -p forget_fixtures -- --nocapture
+cargo test -p react_fixtures -- --nocapture
 ```

 Another hint is that VSCode will show a "Run test" option if you hover over a test in the source code, this lets you run a single test easily.